 Once your property is ready to go to market your RE/MAX real estate associate will organise photography of the property and will list the property in an international database .

 Your representative will also arrange the marketing plan for your property which may include ads in newspapers, online real estate portals, flyers, signboards and other publications depending upon your own budgets and preferences.
 Open houses are also a powerful way to attract potential buyers looking at your property.
 Ask your RE/MAX real estate representative how they plan to market and sell your home.

 Be prepared to have prospective buyers come to your property and look through it very carefully.
 For most, this is one of the largest purchases they will make and therefore will be very interested in the details of the property.
 You may need to leave the property during this time but this allows potential purchasers to see themselves living in the house, and this is well worth it if the visit turns into a sale!

 Offer & Negotiation

 Your local RE/MAX real estate agent will be able to outline this process for you.
 In all cases, any offer will be presented to you and your agent by the buyer's representative, both of whom who will remain involved in the process until it is complete.

 A knowledgeable real estate agent will be able to guide you regarding the acceptable and legal approach to the process of offer and negotiation in your market.

 In all cases, it is not unusual to have an offer go between the seller and the buyer a number of times before it is accepted, slightly modified each time to suit the buyer or seller.

-Once your offer has been accepted, there will be an interim period of time (which varies from State to State but is typically approximately 6 weeks) between this date and "settlement".
+Once your offer has been accepted, there will be an interim period of time between the date of formal acceptance and settlement.
 Settlement is the time where legal ownership is transferred.
-It may involve the sellers bank releasing mortgages and your bank placing a mortgage over the property.
-If the buyer or seller owns the property outright mortgages may not be required, your Solicitor or Conveyancing Company look after these details for you.
+It may involve the seller's bank releasing mortgages and your bank placing a mortgage over the property.
+If the buyer or seller owns the property outright mortgages may not be required, your solicitor or conveyancing company look after these details for you.